 Senior boys share spacious rooms with adjoining bathrooms.
 A bed, coat cupboard, desk, study light, under-bed draws and secure locker are provided.
 Junior boys share dormitories with larger adjoining bathroom facilities.
 Each house has a comfortable TV and film room with pool tables and suitable magazines.

 The College hospital is open 24 hours and we have our own doctors on campus, with ambulances on stand-by.
 There are 20 beds.
 Treatment for minor illnesses and ‘scrapes’ are treated at school.
 Our doctors regularly discuss issues relating to health and oversee personal medication programs.
-Anything requiring specialist assistance beyond this is referred to the local general hospital or a hospital of the parents' choosing.
+Anything requiring specialist assistance beyond this is referred to the excellent local general hospital or a hospital of the parents' choosing.
 Parents are always consulted.